Giant Pandas || Ultimate Guide to China's National Treasure

 Giant Pandas || Where to Find Pandas in China

-Hundreds of pandas live in breeding centers and zoos, where they are always among the most popular attractions.
+Hundreds of pandas live in breeding centres and zoos, where they are always among the most popular attractions.

 But if you are in China, where can you find them?

-Well, the most obvious answer is in the Chengdu Research Base of Giant Panda Breeding, a non-profit research and breeding facility located in Chengdu, Sichuan Province.
+The most obvious answer is the Chengdu Research Base of Giant Panda Breeding, a non-profit research and breeding facility in Chengdu, Sichuan Province.

 Established in 1987, their primary focus is the conservation of giant pandas and their habitats.